cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

 ## Use case

-We have a dataset with shop orders and we want to aggregate data while having decent performance.
+We have a dataset with orders and we want to aggregate data while having decent performance.
 Orders have a created time, so we can use [partitioning](https://cube.dev/docs/caching/using-pre-aggregations#partitioning) by time to optimize pre-aggregations build and refresh time.
 The problem is the